miguelperezenciso/SeqBreed/README.md

 ### Installation
 Clone the repository and run:

-`sudo python3 -m pip install SeqBreed-XXX.whl`
+`sudo python3 -m pip install SeqBreed-0.1-py3-none-any.whl`

 Alternatively, you can install locally without sudo permits as:

-`pip3 install --user SeqBreed-XXX.whl`
+`pip3 install --user SeqBreed-0.1-py3-none-any.whl`

 To access the module, include the following in the program: